yegor256/rultor/README.md

 - Deploying to production and stage environments
 - Releasing and tagging

 There are three main operations you can perform with Rultor: merge, deploy and release.
-Every call to Rultor is posted in a Github issue as a comment (yes, any Github issue, in any Github project!)
+Every call to Rultor is posted in a Github issue as a comment (yes, any Github issue, in any Github project!).

 Commands must start with `@rultor` followed by command text.